Chiricahua Mountains: Geology overview

 The Chiricahua Mountains are an uplifted structural block of the Basin and Range.
 The mountains contain Precambrian basement rocks, Paleozoic and Cretaceous sedimentary rocks around a caldera complex formed by volcanic eruptions and intrusions 35–25 million years ago.
 The last major eruption, 27 million years ago, created the Turkey Creek Caldera and laid down 2000 ft of volcanic ash which fused into welded rhyolite tuff.
 Subsequent erosion has created mountain ridges covered in stone spires and stone columns, hoodoos, that rise up out of the forest.
 These natural features, preserved in the Chiricahua National Monument, are composed of Rhyolite Canyon Tuff.

 A one to two mile wide band of sedimentary rock running southeast to northwest from south of Portal through Paradise and up to the Dos Cabezas Mountains is the source of mineralized deposits.

 The largest of the mines developed in the California district of the Chiricahua Mountains was the Hilltop mine which consisted of 3 interconnected levels totaling 6098 m.

 Flora and fauna

 A male eared quetzal in the Chiricahua Mountains.

 The Chiricahua Mountains are a bio-diverse area which is composed of numerous sky islands.
 Five of the 9 life zones are found in the Chiricahua Mountains.
 Three hundred and seventy-five avian species have been recorded from the Chiricahua Mountains; some are largely Mexican species for which southern Arizona is the northern limits of their ranges.
 Other animals of note include ocelots, jaguars, mountain lions, black bears, and white-tailed deer.
 Of note is that perhaps the last remaining jaguar in the United States is found here, a male named Sombra by wildlife officials.

-With the base of the Chiricahuas at about 3600 ft, the range covers about 6000 ft in elevation.
 Grasslands and desert cover the base of the range, with ponderosa pine and Douglas fir at the highest elevations.
-Cave Creek Canyon on the east side is home to the American Museum of Natural History Southwest Research Station and the small towns of Portal and Paradise.